 Note: The means for doing this include:

 i.
-The WMO Rolling Review of Requirements (RRR) process, described in sections 2.1, 2.2.4 and Appendix 2.3 of this Manual;
+The WMO Rolling Review of Requirements (RRR) process, described in sections 2.2.4 and Appendix 2.3;

 ii.
 Other processes to establish user requirements within WMO Programmes through the activities of WMO technical commissions;